Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/ecc/Come-on-feel-the-nonce-CTFZone-quals-2023.md

 <br>

-The above lattice used an SVP approach, but I will try show both both a CVP and SVP approach now.
+The above lattice used an SVP approach taken directly from the paper, but I will try show both both a CVP and SVP approach now.

 $$